matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 All other fields (unless a future proposal specifies otherwise) will **not** trigger state events in rooms and will exist solely at the global level for storing metadata about the user.

-## Key/Namespace Requirements for Custom Fields
+## Key/Namespace Requirements

+(Whenever "bytes" are referred to as a limit, this is calculated as UTF-8 bytes, so a two-byte code point consumes two bytes of this limit.
+This size would be measured before any JSON encoding.)

+Each profile *must* be *at most* 64KiB (65,536 bytes) in size, as measured in Canonical JSON, and includes `avatar_url` and `displayname`.

-Homeservers are not expected to enforce these namespaces, as future expansions may be unknown to the server, but clients are expected to use the correct namespace for field creation/updates.
+Homeservers are not expected to enforce namespaces, as future expansions may be unknown to the server, but clients are expected to use the correct namespace for field creation/updates.

-The *name* of each key must be a valid UTF-8 string of between one and 128 bytes.
+Key must follow the [Common Namespaced Identifier Grammar](https://spec.matrix.org/unstable/appendices/#common-namespaced-identifier-grammar), but with an additional `u.*` namespace for user-defined fields:

 - **Namespace `m.*`**: Reserved for fields defined in the Matrix specification.
 This field may have special entry/display requirements, so clients that do not recognise a field in this namespace